-José Alvarado is a first generation born in the United States from an immigrant family of Guatemala and El Salvador.
+José Alvarado is a second generation born in the United States from an immigrant family of Guatemala and El Salvador.
 He was born in Santa Monica, California and moved to Kansas at a young age.
 There he received his BFA in Painting and Drawing from Wichita State University and his MFA at the LeRoy E. Hoffberger School of Painting at Maryland Institute College of Art.

 The sublime, a gap, to transcend, infinite, presence, stillness, peripheral, dislocation, sensation, formless, embodiment, a drift are terms I use to scratch the surface toward my journey of contemplating who am I in relation to this vast landscape of the internal and external.
 The paintings neither locate themselves here nor there, wanderers in their own existence, stretching, colliding, dissolving, reflecting, gazing… an absence of breath with eyelids wide open.